xnau/pardibee/readme.txt

 == Changelog ==

+= 2.5.8.1 =
+* fixed bug with using exclusive options on dropdown element
+* prevented failed session start

 = 2.5.8 =
 * new "exclusive" option disables options that have been selected in other records
 * improved handling of php sessions